off77th/off77th.github.io/_posts/NonTech/2025-03-09-Making-a-Mind-Versus-Modeling-the-Brain-paper.markdown

 Allen Newell and Herbert Simon proposed that minds and computers are physical symbol systems capable of intelligent behavior through formal rules.
 This hypothesis became a cornerstone of symbolic AI.

 Marvin Minsky and Seymour Papert's critique of perceptrons (a type of neural network) in their 1969 book contributed significantly to the decline of neural network research.
-Their analysis highlighted limitations of single-layer perceptrons but was interpreted more broadly, affecting the trajectory of AI research.
+Their analysis highlighted the limitations of single-layer perceptrons but was interpreted more broadly, affecting the trajectory of AI research.

 The symbolic approach aligns with rationalist philosophy, while the neural network approach reflects a more holistic, idealized neuroscience perspective.
 The former emphasizes formal structures and problem-solving, while the latter focuses on learning and pattern recognition through statistical methods.